 Parents will be billed tuition monthly by the University of Illinois.
 After the due date specified on the bill a finance charge will be automatically assessed at the rate of 18% per year or 1.5% per month for an effective rate of 19.56% for late payments.
 Families who relocate mid-year should let the director know plans or pending plans as soon as possible so families on the waiting list can be contacted.
-All families relocating mid-year will be billed: 1) their child(ren)'s last month of attendance, 2) the remaining semesters' tuition, 3) the May deposit will not be returned.
+Removing your child from Uni Primary mid-year means, you will be billed: 1) child(ren)'s last month of attendance, 2) the remaining semesters' tuition, 3) the May deposit will not be returned.
 Material fees must be paid each semester as specified in the financial contract.
+See your family's specific contract for tuition and fee requirements for enrollment.